What Is A Press Brake And How Does It Work?

 How accurate is a press brake?

-Accuracy depends on tooling, setup, and machine type, with modern CNC-controlled machines offering very high precision.
+Accuracy depends on tooling, setup, and machine type.
+Modern programmable machines provide highly consistent results.

 Is press brake operation safe?